This post may contain affiliate links. Read my full disclosure policy.

 They contain a powerful anti-inflammatory agent called betaine, a nutrient that protects cells and helps fights inflammation, soothing and healing our bodies.
 When you drink the beet broth, it feels as if you are giving your liver such an amazing gift.

 FYI, for the whole month of January, I’m focusing on fast, simple, Plant-Based recipes to start the year off on a healthier path.
-I’m cutting out sugar, flour and most dairy and keeping recipes plant-based.
+I’m cutting out refined sugars, flours and meat and dairy and keeping recipes plant-based.
 It’s a nice grounding ritual I’ve been doing every January, to offset all the holiday eating.

 In this recipe, tiny Black Caviar lentils keep the cooking time under 30 minutes and as they cook along with the grated beets, they take on the beets’ earthy-sweet flavor.
 Simple, clean ingredients come together into a flavorful, hearty, nurturing way.